nysta12/tdde35_labbar/lab4/README.md

 ## Part 1
 For the first part the following should be handed in:

-* EER-diagram as a jpg
+* EER-diagram as a .pdf file
-* Relational Model as a jpg
+* Relational Model as a .pdf file
 * Functional dependencies for all relations as .txt or .pdf

+**Please mark your courseCode_GroupNumber, name, and liU-id on the file (the GroupNumber can be found on Webreg, where you registered the lab)** e.g.,
+TDDD37_GroupA1:
+XXXXX XXXXX(liU-id)
+XXXXX XXXXX(liU-id)

 ### EER-diagram and Relational Model
 Same as in lab 2, do it in draw.io and add it to gitlab